solrevdev/solrevdev.github.io/_posts/2020-01-13-exclude-all-hits-from-known-bots-and-spiders.md

 ---
 published: true
+layout: post
+title: 'Exclude all hits from known bots and spiders'
+author: John Smith
+tags:
+  - '#googleanalytics'
+  - '#google'
+  - '#seo'
+  - '#analytics'

 ---
-## Exclude all hits from known bots and spiders

 Today I decided to take a look at my [Google Analytics](https://analytics.google.com/) for this website and I had way more traffic than a site like mine ought to have.